Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 3. Data quality

 We can look at data quality in different ways.
-I will first look at some methods that are often reported in the scientific literature, mostly to highlight how these methods are not really effective if we think about how the data should be used.
+I will first look at some methods often reported in the scientific literature, mainly to highlight how these methods are ineffective if we consider how the data should be used.

-For example, a first check is to look at how close the data measured by wearables is to the ECG data, in absolute terms.
-However, when it comes to HRV, absolute values are often of very little use, and what matters the most is relative changes over time, both acutely (day to day in response to large stressors) and chronically (over weeks or months in response to lifestyle changes, seasonality or other factors).
-This is why in my analysis below, I will focus mostly on relative changes with respect to clear stressors so that we can understand what the data is capturing, and how we can use it effectively.
+For example, the first check looks at how close the data measured by wearables is to the ECG data in absolute terms.
+However, when it comes to HRV, absolute values are often of very little use, and what matters the most is relative changes over time, both acutely (day to day in response to significant stressors) and chronically (over weeks or months in response to lifestyle changes, seasonality or other factors).
+My analysis below will focus primarily on relative changes concerning apparent stressors to understand what the data captures and how we can use it effectively.

 Let’s look at some data.